digitalcolony/scrape-meetup/README.md

 Example [https://www.meetup.com/seattle-coffee-club/events/past/]

 **getEventHistory.js** will scrape that page to pull out the eventID from the _a.eventCard--link element_.
-My sample code adds the eventID to a MySQL table for processing.
+My sample code adds the eventID to a MySQL table for processing in the next step.

 ## Event Detail